marklagendijk/node-toogoodtogo-watcher/README.md

 4. Start the application `toogoodtogo-watcher watch`
 5. Click the `t.me/BOTNAME` link from the `BotFather` chat message.
 6. Press `BEGIN`.
 7. Your bot should greet you, and show a notification about your favorites.
+Note: the bot will show the favorites which you configured.
+Multiple people can connect to the bot to get updates about these favorites.